takenet/blip-docs/source/includes/en/content-types/select.md

 }
 Note:

-Value field is optional, if informed your value will be sent to the chatbot when the user choice the option.
-If Value field is not provided, will must provide one of the fields: Order or Text.
-The Order field will be used only if Value and Text is not provided.
-Limitations:

-Facebook Messenger: Limite of 3 options, in other case your message will not be delivered.
-If is nedded to send more than 3 options is necessary send multiple messages.
-Tangram SMS: The Value field will be ignored.
-Only the Order field will be sent if the option be selected.
 //NOTE:
 //Value field is optional, if informed your value will be sent to the chatbot when the user choice the option.
 //If Value field is not provided, will must provide one of the fields: Order or Text.
 The Order field will be used only if Value and Text is not provided.